ephraimduncan/awesome-developer-dictionary/README.md

 - **framework**: a concrete platform where common code with generic functionality can be selectively specialized or overridden by developers or users.
 - **float**: a data type composed of a number that is not an integer, because it includes a fraction represented in decimal format.
+- **framework**: they were invented to make the process of building a website or an application faster and easier.
 - **function**: a block of organized, reusable code that is used to perform a single, related action.
 - **Functional Programming**: A programming paradigm that builds software by composing pure functions, avoiding shared state, mutable data, and side-effects.